-The 2008 FRCS constitution and its ancillary rules and procedures provide the legal framework by which the society operates.
+The 2008 FRCS Constitution and its ancillary rules and procedures provide the legal framework by which the Society operates.
 The FRCS and the government of Fiji are currently working to update the Red Cross Law.

-15 P branches

-427 female volunteers 529 🛉 male volunteers

-21 🛉 female staff 35 nale staff

-77,000 👔 people reached by d isaster res sponse and recovery 1
+15 ł branches 427 Ť female volunteers 529 j male volunteers 21 Ť female staff 35 j male staff 77,000 Ŗ people reached by disa ster resp onse and recovery

-3,600 people trained in first aid 5,053 people reached through DRR 40,900 people reached through health programmes 2,150 📤 people reached through WASH programmes 1,500 people reached through social inclusion and culture of non-violence programmes
+3,600 people trained in first aid 5,053 people reached through DRR 40,900 🗇 people reached through health programmes 2,150 📥 people reached through WASH programmes 1,500 people reached through social inclusion and culture of non-violence programmes

-- → Australian RC, New Zealand RC

-- ightarrow ICRC, IFRC, Red Cross Red Crescent, IFRC Youth, Asia Pacific Youth Network

-- → The government of Australia
+- $\rightarrow$ Australian RC, New Zealand RC - $\rightarrow$ ICRC, IFRC, Red Cross Red Crescent, IFRC Youth, Asia Pacific Youth Network - $\rightarrow$ The government of Australia

-2 FRCS Data, 2018

-1 FRCS Data, 2017
+FRCS Data, 2017 FRCS Data, 2018

-Kiribati Red Cross Society
+Kiribati Red Cross Society (KRCS)

 The Kiribati Red Cross Society's (KRCS) vision is to be an inspiring and leading humanitarian organization that supports community resilience.
 Its mission is to provide humanitarian services for the most vulnerable people of Kiribati by engaging the spirit of communities and mobilizing the power of its volunteer network.
-Under their strategy 2018 to 2020, KRCS aims to reach up to 20,000 men, women and children with disaster risk reduction activities as well as to be a recognized and meaningful partner of choice.
+Under their strategy 2018-2020, KRCS aims to reach up to 20,000 men, women and children with disaster risk reduction activities as well as to be a recognized and meaningful partner of choice.

 The Kiribati Red Cross Act was passed in 1989, recognizing the society as auxiliary to the government.
-The act was recently updated in 2017 and will be put for parliamentary approval in 2018.
+The Act was recently updated in 2017 and will be put for parliamentary approval in 2018.

+00 At a Glance

-3 ħ branches 1
+3 ✔ branches

-37 female volunteers 53 🛉 male volunteers1
+37 female volunteers 53 male volunteers

-4 † female staff 3 🛉 male staff1
+4 🛉 female staff 3 🛉 male staff

-325 1 people reached by disaster resp onse and recovery
+325 People reached by disaster response and recovery

-562 people trained in first aid 494 ♠ people donating blood 92,678 people reached through disaster risk reduction 300 🁔 people reached through shelter programmes 1,168 people reached through health programmes 1,222 📤 people reached through WASH programmes
+562 • people trained in first aid 494 people donating blood 92,678 people reached through disaster risk reduction 300 À people reached through shelter programmes 1,168 \$ people reached through health programmes 1,222 4 people reached through WASH programmes

-- → The government of New Zealand

-- → IFRC, ICRC, Australian RC, New Zealand RC

-- → Kiribati NDMO
+- $\rightarrow$ The government of New Zealand - → IFRC, ICRC, Australian RC, New Zealand RC - → Kiribati NDMO

-1 KRCS Data, 2018
+KRCS Data, 2018

-(KRCS)
+Kiribati Red Cross Society (KRCS)